sarojbelbase/a-solus-repo/README.md

-# vscode-ms
+# vscode-ms Visual Studio Code (Microsoft Version)

-visual-studio-code binary build for [*Solus Distribution*](https://getsol.us/home/) from [*Microsoft*](https://code.visualstudio.com/)
+This is a official binary distribution from [*Microsoft*](https://code.visualstudio.com/) made for [*Solus Distribution*](https://getsol.us/home/).

-## Why this package?
+## But Why?

-The vscode in the official Solus repo is an oss build made directly from the source.
+The vscode available in the official Solus repository is an unofficial build made directly from the github.
 It's codenamed as `code-oss`.
-There are some proprietary features & APIs that are not available in that open-source version.
+There are some proprietary features & APIs that are not accessible/available in that open-source version.
 Hence this package, with **unlimited power** for solus users.

 # Getting Started